 VOLUNTEER MECHANIC INSTRUCTORS NEEDED: People knowledgable about bikes are encouraged to volunteer on Saturdays to assist those who are trying to learn more.

-Are you an experienced biker or bike mechanic?
+Are you an experienced cyclist or bike mechanic?

 We need your help refurbishing old bikes for new riders.

 "The ReCyclery believes that volunteers are integral in fulfilling our mission of promoting bicycle use for a healthier and more sustainable community.

 We value community involvement through encouraging volunteer participation in our bicycle programs and shop space.

 Volunteers bring great diversity, knowledge and vibrancy to the ReCyclery.

 - a fun and safe environment at the shop